Boundedness of polarized log Calabi-Yau fibrations: Preliminaries

-(b) Suppose $Q$ is a divisor over $X$ such that $a(Q,X,\Delta)\in [-1,0)$ and the image $Q$ does not dominate $Z$, by \cite[Lemma 2.45]{KM98}, there is a birational morphism $Z'\rightarrow Z$ such that the image of $Q$ on $Z'$ has codimension 1.
-We construct the same diagram as above, it is easy to see that $Q$ is a divisor on $X'$.
-By assumption, $a(Q,X',\Delta')<0$, suppose $E$ is the prime divisor on $Z'$ dominated by $Q$.
-Then
+(b).
+Suppose $Q$ is a prime divisor over $X$ such that $a(Q,X,\Delta)\in [-1,0)$ and $Q$ does not dominate $Z$.
+Let $E$ be the divisorial image of $Q$.
+By the diagram, it is easy to see that $Q$ is a prime divisor on $X'$.
+By assumption, $a(Q,X',\Delta')<0$, suppose $E$ is the prime divisor on $Z'$ dominated by $Q$, then